Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: A Structure of Camera Motion Predictor

 The structure of camera motion predictor is provided in~\cref{fig:camera_motion_predictor}.
-It first embeds the camera pose $\mathbf{P}_{t}$ to a higher dimensional space, following~\cite{mildenhall2021nerf}.
+It first embeds the camera pose $\mathbf{P}_{t}$ to a higher dimensional space using high frequency encoder~\cite{mildenhall2021nerf}.
 Then, three FC blocks are stacked, each consisting of an FC layer followed by a ReLU operation.
 Finally, we deploy two heads to predict the camera pose at exposure start and end (\ie, $\mathbf{P}_{t,1}$ and $\mathbf{P}_{t,N}$), respectively.